RCEM Specialty learning Outcomes

 The WPBA programme is designed to be used throughout training, and so offers the opportunity for pertinent developmental feedback and the highlighting of concerns at regular intervals through training when there is a chance to define plans to support learning.

 FEG statements work with the ARCP process to provide regular, panel-based, information-rich, individualised judgements that regulate each trainee’s progression and remediation (where necessary).
 Like the WPBA programme, they are designed to foster self-regulated learners and to regulate trainees’ progressionthrough the programme.
 The faculty will consider the trainee’s work place performance and provide a summative recommendation about whether a trainee has met the standard in the SLOs relevant to their stage of training.
-This information is combined with other evidence in a Structured Training Report (STR) that is completed by the trainee’s Educational Supervisor at the end of a block of training.
+This information is combined with other evidence in an Educational Supervisor Report (ESR) that is completed by the trainee’s Educational Supervisor at the end of a block of training.
 This, in turn, is reviewed by the ARCP panel who will make a decision regarding progression.
 These elements are phased, reflecting the growing knowledge and experience of trainees.
 At key thresholds in training the work place based assessment and RCEM examinations are co-ordinated to enable ARCP panels to adjudge readiness to cross a threshold in training.
 This approach acknowledges the complementary nature of the component parts of the assessment programme.

 Background to the programme assessment